michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_4_QGIS2.md

 1. Visit the NYPL Map Warper site and Export [map 27204](http://maps.nypl.org/warper/maps/27204#Export_tab) as a Warped GeoTiff.
 Two files will be downloaded.
 These must stay together in the same folder.
 2. Start a new Project in QGIS
 2. Add two Raster Layers
- 3. Add the Russian1910.tiff Raster layer
+ 3. Add the Russian1910.tiff Raster layer from the [Google Drive Folder](https://drive.google.com/drive/u/0/folders/0B8IdSWLrkSd3TmRNZVNadEs4VTQ)
  4. Add the 27204.tiff Raster file you just downloaded
 3. Move the Russian speaker data on top of the NYPL Map
 ![raster](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/q2rasts.png)